yegor256/blog/_posts/2014/apr/2014-04-27-typical-mistakes-in-java-code.md

 ## Variable Names

 Avoid composite names of variables, like `timeOfDay`, `firstItem`, or `httpRequest`.
-I mean with both&mdash;class variables and in-method ones.
+I mean with both---class variables and in-method ones.
 A variable name should be long enough to avoid ambiguity in its scope of visibility, but not too long if possible.
 A name should be a noun in singular or plural form, or an appropriate abbreviation.
 More about it in